-Parmesan pesto chicken meatballs are full of flavor and work well for an appetizer, quick dinner and even meal prep.
+Parmesan pesto chicken meatballs are full of flavor and work well for an appetizer, quick dinner and even to use for meal prep.

 If you love a good meatball like these pineapple teriyaki meatballs or these quinoa turkey spinach meatballs, you will really enjoy this pesto chicken version!
 My kids request meatballs all of the time I think because they are small and easy to eat.
 Plus you can use a toothpick to pick them up and that always makes for a fun dinner.